 Dr. Fitch didn’t stop with legislature.
 He dreamt of forming a society to offer professionals a place where they could study optometry in its entirety.
 He was a founding member of the Association of Schools and Colleges of Optometry (ASCO).
 The purpose of the association was to be the establishment of a non-profit College of Optometry.
 Today, the association continues to be the academic leadership organization committed to promoting, advancing, and achieving excellence in optometric education.
 At a bill signing, Dr. Fitch overheard discouraging words from the Pennsylvania Governor that he thought optometrists of the State of Pennsylvania would not raise their educational standards and provide educational institutions to carry out the high standards that Dr. Fitch and others were proposing.
 It was then that Dr. Fitch forged full-steam ahead in the establishment of the Pennsylvania State College of Optometry (PSCO) in 1919.

 True to his persistent nature, Dr. Fitch took his committee to view properties to hold the College - although they insisted he didn’t have enough money to buy a property.
-He spotted properties at 1809 and 1811 Spring Garden Street - and bee-lined for them.
+He spotted properties on the 1800 block of Spring Garden Street - and bee-lined for them.
 While indeed he did not have enough money, he used his charms and asked the real estate agent to work with him - as long as he was able to successfully fundraise.
 In the end, Dr. Fitch purchased the building for $17,500 – a $4,000 reduction on the original price.

 The College first opened its doors on October 6, 1919.
 It was the largest freshman class to enroll in any school or college of optometry at that time.
 Thirty-three students enrolled in the three year night school course, tuition was set at $150 for the year, and there was a faculty of six.
 In the same year, 11 of the 33 students failed the examinations and were required to drop out.